merlin.pcvl_pytorch.slos_torchscript module

 Compute the probability distribution using the pre-built graph.

-unitary (torch.Tensor): Single unitary matrix [m x m] or batch of unitaries [b x m x m].
-The unitary should be provided in the complex dtype corresponding to the graph’s dtype.
-For example, for torch.float32, use torch.cfloat; for torch.float64, use torch.cdouble. input_state (list[int]): Input_state of length self.m with self.n_photons in the input state
+• unitary (torch.Tensor) – Single unitary matrix with shape (m, m) or batch of unitaries with shape (batch_size, m, m).
+The dtype must match the complex dtype associated with the graph dtype.
+For example, for torch.float32, use torch.cfloat; for torch.float64, use torch.cdouble.

 Returns: